helga-gis/keep-that-music-alive/README.md

 ## Author

 Helga Tong
-University of Michigan
-PAT 464: Generative AI for Music and Audio Creation
+Original Project for WN26 PAT 464: Gen AI for Music and Audio Creation University of Michigan SMTD